 Custom applications are both more time-consuming and expensive than off-the-shelf solutions, initially.
 But they pay off in the long run.

 The time-to-market is undoubtedly longer than if you went with an off-the-shelf solution.
 You’ll need time to select the right technology partner.

 On top of that, working in Scrum or Agile involves iterations.
 The product will be tested with users at various stages of development.
 Often, you will ask your customers for their feedback, even for a single element.

 As a result, the product requirements are likely to change after the first feedback from users.
 Adding potential adjustments to the product before it’s brought into production will further influence the timeline.

-So, custom app or off-the-shelf app?
+So, custom app or an off-the-shelf app?
 Which way should your online fitness business go?